web-devkits/wasm2native/doc/compile_wasm_app_to_native.md

 Additionally, in **sandbox** mode, you can

-- pass some command line to specify a function name of the module to run rather than main.
+- pass some command line arguments to specify a function name of the module to run rather than main.
 For example, in this case, you can run the function `add` in the module `test_mem32` by

   ```bash
   # the result will be 0x5:i32